 The inter-disclosure comparisons (see Wilcoxon tests, appendix D, table 6, part D) showed that qualitative disclosure is considered less useful than either financial, or quantitative disclosure.
 However, the respondents seemed unable to discriminate between financial and quantitative disclosure.
 To summarise, the findings have shown that disclosure of environmental liabilities, is perceived as useful by the normative group.
 However, donations to environmental charities are regarded as much less useful, as supported by the Wilcoxon results.
-The inter-disclosure comparisons indicate that in the majority of cases, financial disclosure is significantly preferable to qualitative.
+The inter-disclosure comparisons indicate that in the majority of cases, financial disclosure is significantly preferable to quantitative disclosure, and that in all cases, quantitative disclosure is preferable to qualitative.
 This provides some evidence for disclosure of at least some of the propositions on other than/as well as the traditional financial basis.